greenpeace/planet4-docker-compose/README.md

 ## Introduction

-Planet4 is the new Greenpeace web platform.
+Planet 4 is the new Greenpeace web platform.
 This repository attempts to provide as consistent a local development environment as possible, in accordance with [12factor](https://12factor.net) development principles.

 ## Contents